OGOSDev/melomys/README.md

 make build
 ```

-* To run an existing iso in QEMU:
+* To run an existing iso:

 ```bash
 make run